5 Ways a Public University Can Help You Save Money

 4. The potential to live at home

-Yes, yes, we know: moving out and living on your own is probably one of the things about college you’re looking forward to most.
-But if you’re really looking for ways to save money and there’s a public university within driving distance of your parents’ house, it’s worth considering spending at least a few semesters at home.
-Provided that the school doesn’t have a residency requirement (some schools require students to live on campus), living at home for your first year or two of college could save you thousands of dollars.
-Plus, you’ll be close enough to school to get in on all the campus activities you want and still be home in time for Mom’s meatloaf!
+Moving out and living on your own is probably one of the things about college you’re looking forward to most.
+But if you’re really looking for ways to save money and there’s a public university within driving distance of home, it’s worth considering spending at least a few semesters commuting.
+Provided your school doesn’t have a residency requirement (some schools require new students to live on campus), living at home for your first year or two of college could save you thousands of dollars.
+Or you could live on campus for the first couple of years to get the experience and live at home for the second half.
+Whatever works for you.
+Plus, you’ll be close enough to school to get in on all the campus activities you want and still be home in time for dinner!

 5. Transfer later on